nagatopein/run-buddy/README.md

 # Run Buddy Inc.

 ## Purpose
-A website that offers fitness trainning services.
+A website that offers fitness trainning services

 ## Built With
 *HTML